SAP-samples/teched2022-IN280/exercises/ex3/readme.md

     > Each node represents a service.
 Also the border of the nodes may change depending on the status of the incoming and outgoing messages transferred and depending on the exceptions that may occur.
 All three services have some issues with the message exchange.
     >

-6.	*Optionally* *click* on the SAP Fieldglass node *MyFieldGlass_01*
+6.	*Optionally* *click* on the SAP Fieldglass node `MyFieldGlass_01`

     <br>![](/exercises/ex3/images/IMWorkforceTopoFieldglass.png)

     > *Integration & Exception Monitoring* is is retrieving monitoring information from SAP Fieldglass a webservice.

-7.	*Optionally* *click* on the SAP S/4HANA Cloud node *MyS4HANACloud_01*
+7.	*Optionally* *click* on the SAP S/4HANA Cloud node `MyS4HANACloud_01`

     <br>![](/exercises/ex3/images/IMWorkforceTopoFieldglass.png)

     > *Integration & Exception Monitoring* is retrieving monitoring information from SAP S/4HANA over AIF (SAP Application Interface Framework) messages

-8. Click on the Cloud Integration node *MyCPI_01* and to *SAP Integration Suite Messages* on the right side to drill down to the next level, the artifacts used in Cloud Integration for this integration scenario.
+8. Click on the Cloud Integration node `MyCPI_01` and to *SAP Integration Suite Messages* on the right side to drill down to the next level

     <br>![](/exercises/ex3/images/IMWorkforceTopoCPI.png)

-9.	*Familiarize* yourself with the **SAP Integration Suite messages** page
+9.	*Familiarize* yourself with the **SAP Integration Suite messages** page showing the Cloud Integration artifacts and messages exchanged within the selected integration scenario.

     <br>![](/exercises/ex3/images/IMWorkforceCPIMessages.png)